pojiro/file_watch/README.md

 ### Installation

 Install escript from hex or github,
 (if you use asdf, after following.
-Don't forget to do `asdf reshim`)
+Don't forget to do `asdf reshim elixir`)

 ```
 mix escript.install hex file_watch # Or mix escript.install github pojiro/file_watch